 Unit of credit per clock hour: SVU utilizes the trimester system.
 Each class is assigned a specific number of credits according to the lecture or lab hours spent.
 For lab sessions, 1 credit hour equals 15 lecture hours, a total of 30 lab hours.
 One class hour of teaching or 1 unit of credit hour is 60 minutes in length for each week of a 15-week trimester.
 Class sessions should equal credit hours multiplied by 60 minutes each week.
 For example, a 3 credit hour course should meet for a period of 180 minutes each week.
 In addition, students are expected to have 6 hours of study workload outside the lecture per week.
 Students earn 3 credits after successfully completing the course work for 15 weeks.

-- Bachelor of Science in Computer Science (BSCS) 128 credit hours - Bachelor of Science in Computer Engineering (BSCE) 128 credit hours - Bachelor of Business Administration (BBA) 128 credit hours - Master of Science in Computer Science (MSCS) 36 credit hours - Master of Science in Computer Engineering (MSCE) 36 credit hours - Master of Business Administration (MBA) 36 credit hours
+- Bachelor of Science in Computer Science (BSCS) 128 credit hours - Bachelor of Science in Computer Engineering (BSCE) 128 credit hours - Bachelor of Business Administration and Management

+(BBA) 128 credit hours